 The school promotes excellence and accountability in teaching and learning within a framework of democracy and social justice.
-Faculty in the School of Education strive to model lifelong learning and the courage to take risks and creative thinking in professional interactions.
+Faculty in the School of Human Development and Education strive to model lifelong learning and the courage to take risks and creative thinking in professional interactions.

 Approved by the State Board for Educator Certification, the school offers undergraduate and post-baccalaureate teacher certification at four levels (EC–12, EC–6, 4–8 and 7–12) with certifications in Art, Bilingual Generalist, Chemistry, English Language Arts and Reading, ESL Generalist, Generalist, History, Life Science, Mathematics, Physical Education, Social Studies, Spanish, Special Education and Theater Arts.

 You’ll learn to design innovative lesson plans, collaborate with other teachers in developing curriculum and integrate technology into your teaching approach.

 A middle and high school teaching certification allows you to teach grades 4 through 8.
 High and middle school teachers play an instrumental role in shaping students' lives as they mature and consider options for after graduation.
 This program prepares prospective teachers to educate and guide students toward college and other endeavors as they prepare to navigate "the real world."